Kandy Esala Perahera: What the World Needs Now is More Dancing Elephants Lit Up Like Christmas Trees. Really.

 FIN

-8 thoughts on “Kandy Esala Perahera: What the World Needs Now is More Dancing Elephants Lit Up Like Christmas Trees.
+8 responses to “Kandy Esala Perahera: What the World Needs Now is More Dancing Elephants Lit Up Like Christmas Trees.
 Really.”

 Oh, and can you bring me back one of the elephants, please?
 I think that would be helpful for getting through Chinese traffic.